Немно́го о языке́ 5.1 Расписа́ние

 Compare the two different forms in the table below.
 The first column Како́й день? names the day of the week; the second column Когда́? answers the question “on what day?”
 The third column notes the pronunciation of these phrases.

-You will hear a set of sentences, in which the speaker sometimes names what day of the week it is (Како́й день?) while at other times the speaker tells on what day an event will happen (Когда́?).
-Check the column the speaker mentions.
+You will hear a set of sentences, in which the speaker sometimes names what day of the week (Како́й день?) and at other times tells on what day an event will happen (Когда́?).
+Indicate which you hear.

 Days and Parts of Days